-Many of the formats used to deliver rich media content are proprietary, meaning they are not free to use, modiy and distribute, like Ubuntu is.
+Many of the formats used to deliver rich media content are proprietary, meaning they are not free to use, modify and distribute with an open source operating system like Ubuntu.
 Therefore, the default Ubuntu installation does not include the ability to use these formats.
-If you still find yourself in need of a closed format, you may install
+If you find yourself in need of a proprietary format, you may install the files necessary for using this format with one command.
+Make sure you have your Universe and Restriced repositories enabled.
+See Synaptic Package Manager (Configuring the Ubuntu Repositories) to enable this repository.

-Open the Synaptic Package Manager by navigating to the System menu in the top-left corner of the screen.
-Synaptic is listed under the Administration submenu.
-Enter your password when prompted.
+Open the Synaptic Package Manager by navigating to the System menu in the top-left corner of the screen and choosing Administration and then Synaptic Package Manager.
 In the search box in the top toolbar of the application, enter ubuntu-restricted-extras.
-Mark the package ubuntu-restricted-extras for installation.
+Mark the package ubuntu-restrictedextras for installation.
 Click Apply in the top toolbar, then wait while Ubuntu installs the appropriate software.